bkuri/vfab/docs/user-guide.md

 ---

-**🎯 Your ploTTY Journey:** Start with the [Beginner Path](#-beginner-path) to master the basics, progress through the [Creative Path](#-creative-path) to develop your artistic style, and advance to the [Power User Path](#-power-user-path) for professional studio management.
+**🎯 Your vfab Journey:** Start with the [Beginner Path](#-beginner-path) to master the basics, progress through the [Creative Path](#-creative-path) to develop your artistic style, and advance to the [Power User Path](#-power-user-path) for professional studio management.
 Each path builds on the previous one, creating a complete mastery of pen plotting productivity.